iamstratos/growth-fullstack-challenge/README.md

 Hi :wave:

-This repository contains a technical challenge for a full-stack engineering role in the Growth department at Famly.
+This repository contains a technical challenge for engineering roles in the Growth department at Famly.

 ## Expectations